csys-fresher-batch-2019/sql-mareeswari/Readme.md

  * User can view all episodes counts of particular show
  * User can view today episodes for particular show
  * User can view all episodes for all shows
+ * User can view previous watching
+ * User can view the movies by movie ratings

 #### Feature1 : Register with the app to get in